Demystifying AI: Part 1

 By the end of the series, you should have a better understanding of:

-• A clear understanding of what AI is (and isn’t)
+• what AI is (and isn’t)

-• What further resources are available to you to learn more
+• what further resources are available to you to learn more

 Let’s get into it.